 - Flax milk.
 Similar to hemp seeds, flax seeds contain all of the amino acids essential for the human body.
 While this tasty milk alternative contains no actual protein, it does contain 30 percent of the recommended daily amount of calcium, 10 percent of vitamin A and essential fatty acids.

 - Oat milk.
-When you soak rolled oats, steel cut oats or oat groats in water, then blend and strain it, you get oat milk.
+When you soak rolled oats, steel-cut oats or oat groats in water, then blend and strain it, you get oat milk.
 It’s smooth and delicious with an oat-like, nutty flavor.
 The texture is thick and smooth.
 Oat milk is great as a standalone beverage but also works well as a substitute for half and half in coffee.
-You can bake with it too.
+Moreover, you can bake with it too.
 Nutritionally, oat milk normally contains about 30 percent of the RDA for calcium, 4 grams of protein, 2 grams of fiber and about 10 percent of the recommended daily amount of iron.

 - Coconut milk.
 Another great dairy-free milk option is coconut milk.
-It’s thick, rich and naturally sweet tasting.
+Moreover, it’s thick, rich, and naturally sweet tasting.
 Coconut milk is an excellent substitute for cow’s milk in baking and cooking.
-It’s great for making custards and puddings, ice cream and all sorts of desserts traditionally made with heavy cream.
+It’s great for making custards and puddings, ice cream, and all sorts of desserts traditionally made with heavy cream.
 Coconut milk also makes a nice base for curries and cream soups.
-Coconut milk isn’t just sold in cans anymore.
-You can buy it refrigerated, in cartons near the other nondairy milk alternatives.
+Moreover, coconut milk isn’t just sold in cans anymore.
+Additionally, you can buy it refrigerated, in cartons near the other nondairy milk alternatives.
 The leading brand of coconut milk has 50 percent of the recommended daily amount of vitamin B12, 45 percent of calcium and 25 percent of vitamin D.